Aston Villa start Samatta, Elmohamady and Trezeguet against Aubameyang’s Arsenal | Goal.com

 Both teams head to Villa Park with contrasting ambitions.
 While Mikel Arteta’s men still fancy their chances for a place in Europe next season, Dean Smith’s side would be eyeing all points at stake to help them in their bid against relegation.

-To achieve this mission, manager Smith – whose team played a 1-1 draw against Everton their last time out will be banking on Egypt’s duo of Trezeguet and Elmohamady and Tanzania’s Samatta to help them get the much needed win.
+To achieve this mission, manager Smith – whose team played a 1-1 draw against Everton last time out will be banking on Egypt duo Trezeguet and Elmohamady and Tanzania’s Samatta to help them get the much-needed win.

 🚨 𝗧 𝗘 𝗔 𝗠 𝗡 𝗘 𝗪 𝗦 🚨— Aston Villa (@AVFCOfficial) July 21, 2020